Harley Street Counselling & Training • How can we help?

 An Adult Child is an adult who grew up in a dysfunctional environment where the parent was an alcoholic or an addict.

-Harley Street Counselling and Training offer counselling and psychotherapy to facilitate change and work through emotional and psychological issues.
-ACOA Counsellor
+Harley Street Counselling and Training facilitate change by working through emotional and psychological issues.
+ACoA psychotherapy and counselling.

-The feeling of unease or fear when faced with a threatening or difficult situation.
-It is also one of the most common reasons why people seek the support of a counsellor or psychotherapist.
+Anxiety is the feeling of unease or fear when faced with a threatening or difficult situation, either real or perceived.
+It is also one of the most common reasons why people seek the support of a counsellor at Harley Street Counselling and Training.

 Symptoms commonly reported by clients in Counselling and Psychotherapy.